Microsoft Canada: Severance Packages

 - July 2015: Microsoft announced that it’s laying off approximately 7,800 workers from the smartphone unit it bought from Nokia in 2014.

-Severance for Microsoft Canada employees
+Severance pay for Microsoft employees

-Severance is the compensation non-unionized workers in Canada receive from their employer when they are fired without cause.
-If you are fired for cause, you are likely still entitled to full severance.
+Severance is the compensation provided to non-unionized workers in Canada by their employer when they are terminated without cause.

 LEARN MORE